 What precautions can I take to reduce my risk of contracting the virus?

-If you are not shielding or following strict social distancing there are some things that you can do to reduce your risk of catching the virus:
+If you come into contact with somewhere that other people may have been, there are some things that you can do to reduce your risk of catching the virus:

 – Wash your hands with soap and water for 20 seconds.
 Use hand sanitiser gel (with at least 60 percent alcohol) if soap and water are not available.
 It is especially important to wash your hands more often.